radiantlogic-v8/documentation-new/documentation/installation/metrics-and-logging.md

   - **imageTag**: This refers to the version tag of the Docker image.
 Set the latest version of the container as the value of this property.

-  - **pushmode**: Set the value as `false` to enable pull mode for the  After the deployment, you will automatically see metrics being pulled in your installed Prometheus instance.
+  - **pushmode**: By default, the value of this field is `false`.
+This enables pull mode for Prometheus.
+After the deployment, you will automatically see metrics being pulled in your installed Prometheus instance.
+If you decide to use pushmode, set the value to "true" and ensure that Prometheus pushGateway is deployed and a URL for the gatway is available.

   - **pushGateway**: You do not need to provide a value for this field unless you have an existing gateway and want to enable “push mode”.

   - **fluentd**: Use this object to enable logs and log aggregator(s) monitoring in Fluentd.
 To disable monitoring for a specific log file, set the value of `logs.enabled` to `false` for that log.
 Identity Data Management supports multiple log aggregation platforms, including Elasticsearch, OpenSearch, and Splunk.
 One or more aggregators can be configured.
-Use the `configfile` property to specify the location of the configuration file for Fluentd.

  - **securityContext.runAsUser**: This configures the security context for the metrics container.
 Set the value of this property as 0.